kGayathri02/Airbnb-Analysis/README.md

 7. Create interactive visualizations that enable users to filter and drill down into the data.
 8. Build a comprehensive dashboard using Tableau or Power BI, combining various visualizations to present key insights from the analysis.

+# Result:(How to see it)
+> Run it and it leads into streamlit web application.
+> Upload a Airbnb Cleaned Dataset in Csv format.
+> There we can see the analysis and insights of Airbnb Data granularly.
+> In last tab, I attach conclusion in streamlit.
+Moreover, this is not runtime data.